mecxist/LIL_OS/README.md

 - Make sure Python 3 is installed (go back to Step 0)
 - Try `python scripts/setup_wizard.py` instead (some systems use `python` instead of `python3`)

-The wizard will ask you a few questions and set everything up automatically!
+The wizard will ask you a few questions about pre-commit hooks and validation.
+The User Guide explains what each question means and how to answer it.

 ---

 ### What's Next?

 After the setup wizard completes:
-1. Read `docs/USER_GUIDE.md` - This is a beginner-friendly guide that explains everything
+1. If you haven't already, read `docs/USER_GUIDE.md` - This beginner-friendly guide explains day-to-day usage and when to log decisions
 2. Start using LIL OS in your project - Most of the time, you can code normally!
 3. When you make an important decision, log it in `docs/DECISION_LOG.md`